SovereignCloudStack/scs-did-creator/README.md

 }
 ```

 Gaia-X requires JWK as x.509 certificate.
-If you use scs-did-generator to create Gaia-X compliant DID documents, you have to use parameter `x509s` and set x.509 certificate as URL.
+If you use scs-did-generator to create Gaia-X compliant DID documents, you have to use the parameter `x509s` with a single x.509 certificate entry referenced by URL.

 ```yaml
 issuer: "did:web:example.com"